 Yoghurt and cranberry tiffin:

 Tiffins are traditional british tea time cakes that include crushed biscuit for texture.
 A chocolate version was chosen as one of the wedding cakes by Prince William and Kate Middleton no less.
+Also if you are having a wedding visit www.chloebeck.co.uk/wedding-sweets/sugared-almonds for the best products!
 Our version is a biscuit and fruit tiffin made with sultanas and cranberries finished with a sweet yoghurt coating.
 Perfect cakes for those with a sweet tooth and an excellent accompaniment to the stronger black teas.

 Sometimes referred to as millionaires shortbread or caramel shortcake this is a classic for any afternoon tea party and is do delicious it is fit for a millionaire.
 Believed to be of Scottish origin because of the use of shortbread, it traditionally consists of three layers; a shortbread biscuit base, a caramel filling and a milk chocolate topping.
 Ours is no exception, it has a light shortbread base, layered with indulgent caramel and rich chocolate.